 • Confidential information is as any type of information (including data) that is not to be disclosed to unauthorized persons, processes, or devices.

-Adds 4 requirements if true, which deal with protections (e.g., encryption, access control, added model robustness) over the training, tuning, and augmentation data.
+Adds 3 requirements if true, which deal with protections (encryption, data minimization, added model robustness)

 3 Are the model’s architecture and parameters confidential to the organization?
 The training of an AI model can be a significant undertaking.
 While some AI models are open source, the inner workings of many AI models and the models themselves represent valuable intellectual property for the organization that created them.
 When this is true, additional protections must be in place to prevent the theft of the model and leakage of model parameters.
-Adds 4 requirements if true, all of which map to the model extraction and theft and model inversion threats.
+Adds 2 requirements if true (encryption, data minimization)

 MyCSF uses the collective responses to these questions to appropriately tailor the HITRUST CSF assessment to the specifics of the organization’s AI deployment context.
 The following table shows the different requirement statement counts possible based on different combinations of responses to these tailoring questions.
 Note that this table contemplates only a single model type included in the scope of the assessment.
 As stated above, more than one IT platform can be included in the scope of a HITRUST CSF assessment which leverages an AI model.
 When this is true, the assessed entity should select all model types that apply for question 1 and should follow a high-water mark approach to answering questions 2 and 3.